-The description on the assessment list states "The geology and landscape of The Nut and nearby volcanic features are unique in Australia and are an important geomorphological area for the nation.
+The geology and landscape of The Nut and nearby volcanic features are unique in Australia and are an important geomorphological area for the nation.
 Some of the features are the only documented examples in the world.
 The Nut is a State Geological Monument and a Tasmanian Site of Geoconservation Significance.
 From a geological and geomorphological perspective, the Stanley Peninsula is a world-class example of exceptionally well-preserved submarine volcanoes and lava.
-The geological features have been the subject of several publications in international volcanological journals".
+The geological features have been the subject of several publications in international volcanological journals.